OxiDD/oxidd-vis/README.md

 ### Graph manipulation

 In order to provide easy to interpret visualizations, the actual decision diagram being visualized might need to be manipulated.
-It is for instance common to leave out one of the terminals from BDD visualizations to reduce clutter. `OxiDD-viz` provides two abstractions over decision diagram structures:
+It is for instance common to leave out one of the terminals from BDD visualizations to reduce clutter. `OxiDD-vis` provides two abstractions over decision diagram structures:

 - [`GraphStructure`](./rust/src/types/util/graph_structure/graph_structure.rs) representing the node and edge structure of a decision diagram
 - [`GroupedGraphStructure`](./rust/src/types/util/graph_structure/grouped_graph_structure.rs) which represents the node-group and edge structure of a decision diagram where nodes have been grouped together